Banff in September: Weather, Fall Tips & Things to Do

 Taylor Lake

-Taylor Lake is another well known larch hike.
+Taylor Lake is another very popular larch hike in Banff.
 The important thing to know about larch viewing at Taylor Lake is that it’s not just the larches that surround the lake, but continue past the lake to a meadow filled with larch trees for the most spectacular views!

 Larch trees reflect on a still Taylor Lake in Banff.